PydanticAI runtime authorization

 before the tool is even shown to the LLM.

-If the user's role can never call this tool, hide it entirely.
+If the user's role is not permitted to call this tool, hide it entirely.

 """